 Option 1: Get started quickly with a Zap template

 We have a template to help you get started quickly.
-Click the button below and you'll be guided through setup.
-You'll need to create a Zapier account if you don't already have one.
+Click the button below and you'll be ready to create your Zap.
+Some fields will be pre-selected to make things easier.
+Note: You'll need to create a Zapier account if you don't already have one.

 If your blog focuses more on images than text, you can share your posts as images.
 Here's a template for that: